-2: The beaches of Destin
+The Beaches of Destin

 Options here are many, with multiple launch points along the river (depending on the length and type of trip you’re planning).
-Blackwater Joe’s offers rentals for everything from overnight kayaking trips to trips as short as two hours.

-5: Suwannee River Paddling Trail
+Suwannee River Paddling Trail

 Probably the most iconic Florida river adventure lies along the 171-mile Suwannee River Wilderness Trail, which starts in White Springs and ends at the Gulf of Mexico.
 Even those unfamiliar with the river itself might recognize the name from the beginning lyrics of Florida’s state song: “Way down upon the Swanee River, far, far away …”